COR1999/covid_case/readme.md

 2. Attempt to add product to basket when quantity is greater then number in stock.
 This should show a message saying not enough in stock. :heavy_check_mark:
 3. Attempt to put the quantity below 1.
 This should not allow the user to do so. :heavy_check_mark:
 4. Hover over product image.
 This should display an alternative view of the image. :heavy_check_mark:
 5. When the user is a admin they have the ability to click the update product button.
-Check that this button redirect to the update product page.
+Check that this button redirect to the update product page. :heavy_check_mark:

+### Add Products - Admin
+1. Attempt to Add a new product with no product name.
+Form should tell the user that this field is required. :heavy_check_mark: